Using digital traces to analyze software work: skills, careers and programming languages

 SBMs represent generative models for networks, that coarsen networks by modeling groupings of nodes and the edge distributions between and within these groupings.
 These models typically postulate a stochastic data generating process of the network that produces communities and the edges among nodes within and between these communities.
-Under this assumption, the observed network can be described as sampled from this process.
+Observed networks are assumed to be sampled from this process.

-More precisely, given an $N$-nodes network, $G$, and partition or community structure ${\bf c}$ assigning nodes to different groups, the probability of generating the graph $G$ from its partition ${\bf c}$ is:
+More precisely, given an $N$-node network, $G$, and partition or community structure, ${\bf c}$ that assigns nodes to different groups, the probability of generating graph $G$ from its partition ${\bf c}$ is:

 where $\theta$ is a set of parameters that govern how nodes connect to one another, depending on the communities they belong to.
-The inference procedure inverses this relation, such that it recovers the probability that a specific generative model is correct, given the observed network $G$.
-Thus, the probability of observing the configuration given observed network $G$ with model parameters that observe prior probabilities $P(\theta,{\bf c})$ is:
+Inference inverses this relation, such that it recovers the probability that a specific generative model is correct, given the observed network $G$.
+Thus, the probability of observing the configuration, given the observed network $G$ with model parameters that observe prior probabilities $P(\theta,{\bf c})$ is:

-Under the assumption that the generative model has only one set of particular parameters for network $G$, the equation simplifies to:
+Under the assumption that the generative model has only one set of parameters for network $G$, the equation simplifies to:

 In the bipartite implementation of this model, priors are chosen such that nodes of the same layer cannot link to one another~\cite{gerlach2018network}.
 Applying this bipartite SBM to our question-tag network yields communities for both questions and tags.
-In this research, we are only interested in communities of tags (as opposed to questions) of which we discover 247, containing a total of 5,083 tags.
+In the current paper, we are only interested in communities of tags (as opposed to questions) of which we discover 247, containing a total of 5,083 tags.

 The procedure yields a community label for each tag, even when there is some ambiguity over which community fits the tag best.
 For instance, some tags are highly ubiquitous (e.g., \emph{pandas} in Python related questions) and therefore connect to nodes in various communities.
 This leads to noise in the community composition.
 To reduce this noise, we try to remove tags that are only weakly connected to the other tags in their community.
-In principle, SBM models can identify such nodes using MCMC simulations.
-However, the size of our question-tag renders this approach computationally infeasible.
+In principle, SBMs can identify such nodes using MCMC simulations.
+However, the size of our question-tag matrix renders this approach computationally infeasible.
 Therefore, we here use a simpler approach.